-If a bearish primary movement has fewer trades during the trend, this confirms the declining trend.
+A bearish primary movement has fewer trades during the trend, which confirms the declining trend.
 If a bullish primary movement has more trades during the trend, it confirms the rising trend.

 Trends Continue Indefinitely

 The sixth tenet states that a market will continue its trend until an external factor affects it.
 This means that trend reversals are not that common.
-All technical indicators need to point to a reversal before a trader can be certain it will occur.
+All technical indicators must point to a reversal before a trader can be certain it will occur.

 2. Learn About Technical Analysis

-Technical analysis, developed by Charles Dow, entails looking at an asset’s price history and trading volume to predict future price movements.
-Now, with those tenets as a basis, you can begin using technical analysis on various crypto charts.
+The technical analysis developed by Charles Dow entails looking at an asset’s price history and trading volume to predict future price movements.
+With those tenets as a basis, you can use technical analysis on various crypto charts.

 Those that use technical analysis believe that market trends tend to repeat themselves.
 Therefore, looking at past trends will give them a sign of when the market will reach that trend again.

 Knowing how to read crypto charts involves various technical indicators to make predictions.
 Some tools determine volatility, momentum, and moving averages, to name a few.
 The aim is to find primary movements and the various phases in the movements.